Showing posts with label Utah. Show all posts

 Dear readers, no urban decay this time, but a short description of a hike in an amazing geological terrain.

 The Upheaval Dome is a circular geological feature in southern Utah in Canyonlands National Park.
 There are two major hypotheses for its formation.
 One is that the rock strata in this area is underlain by a salt dome.
-The salt is slowly rising because it is of lower density that the overlying sand- and siltstones, therefore causing an circular uplift.
+The salt is slowly rising because it is lower density than the overlying sand- and siltstones, therefore causing a circular uplift (i.e., the earth bulges upwards).
 The other hypothesis invokes an impact from a meteorite about 60 million years ago.
 Some of the strata near the center of the area are almost vertical, which is anomalous for this general area.
 At the end of the post are some paragraphs from the National Park service which provide more details.
 The aerial photograph above is from NASA (via the National Park Service).

 Even in person, it is difficult to appreciate the enormity of this terrain.
 The air was brilliantly clear in April, and from the overlook, we had few references that the other side of the dome was miles away.